-Write a Racket definition that will define the name MIN-PER-HR to be the number of minutes in an hour.
-(This is a named constant, NOT a function!)
+Write a Scheme definition that will define the name MIN-PER-HR to be the number of minutes in an hour.
+(This name is an example of a named constant.)

 Then, using the design recipe and this named constant, design a function minutes->hours that expects a number of minutes and produces the number of hours equivalent to that number of minutes.